 Kalymnos is a relaxing family island with strong character.
 This place distinguishes for the picturesque architecture, the long tradition in sponge diving and the impressive rocks ideal for climbing.
 Holidays in Kalymnos can be combined with other islands of Dodecanese, like Kos, Leros or Patmos.

 Things to see and do

-The island of Kalymnos is one of the Greek islands of the Aegean Sea and it belongs to the Dodecanese islands group.
+The island of Kalymnos, in Greece, is one of the Greek islands of the Aegean Sea and it belongs to the Dodecanese islands group.
 Kalymnos island is an island with relaxing atmosphere and many interesting sightseeing.
 Over the last years, Kalymnos has developed as a rock climbing destination due to the wild mountains in the inland.
 There are many climbing clubs to offer courses and the neighbouring island of Telendos and also there is an International Climbing Festival taking place there every September.

 Kalymnos island is also a great place for beach holidays.
 The most popular beach resorts are found on the western side of the island, including Myrties, Kantouni and Emporios.
 They have crystal beaches and many tourist facilities.
 Sightseeing also includes a day trip to the island of Telendos with the naturist beaches and the secluded atmosphere.
 Do not also miss a visit to the Monastery of Agios Savvas with incredible view to Pothia Town and the Aegean Sea.

 Pothia is the capital town and main port of Kalymnos.
 This is a picturesque place with earthy colours and surrounded by wild landscape.
 This town has long tradition in sponge diving.

 Myrties is a tourist organized village in Kalymnos with relaxing atmosphere.
 Right in front of the village, there is a large crystal beach with soft pebbles.